Undergraduate students perform research in the lab under the guidance of a NSCL Grad Student.

 Director's Research Scholar

 The Director's Research Scholar (DRS) program is a collaboration between the NSCL and Judi Brown Clarke , the Diversity Director of Bio-Computational Evolution in Action Consortium (BEACON).
-The program aims at offering research opportunities at the NSCL to qualified undergraduate students.
+The program aims at offering research opportunities at the NSCL to qualified undergraduate students and enhancing the diversity of the undergraduate population in the laboratory.
 Students selected for the DRS program will be provided with a mentoring network, which includes their faculty advisor, graduate students and/or postdocs of their research group, Dr. Brown Clarke and the DRS program coordinator at the NSCL.
 This enhanced mentoring structure will help the DRS students be successful in their research and in a future career in STEM fields.

 DR Scholarship award & Expectations.